panamixo/testing/Testing.md

 1. Verify that they are clickable.

-2. Verify that you can succesfully press "CREATE AN ERRAND", "ASK A QUESTION","SHARE AN OBJECT".
+2. Verify that "CREATE AN ERRAND", "ASK A QUESTION","SHARE AN OBJECT" are clickable.

 3. Verify that the forms presented are properly diplayed in the screen (size, colors, buttons).

-4. Verify whether all the button are easily clickable and understandable.
+4. Verify whether all the button are easily accessible and understandable.

 5. Ensure that all the mandatory fields are required.

 6. Ensure that pictures can load properly.

+8. Ensure that the form cannot be created if past dates are given as input.

-6. Ensure that "CREATE" creates a new entry by checking the
+7. Ensure that "CREATE" creates a new entry by checking the list item in the appropriate category.

-Ensure that it doesn't work with previous dates.
+8. Verify that "PERFOM AN ERRAND", "ANSWER A QUESTION","AVAILABLE OBJECTS" takes you to the category list.

+9. Check if your created entry (in step 7) is part of the list items of each category.

 5. Verify that in the play screen, the back key of the mobile allows to go back to the start-up screen or not.